Choosing the Right Dog Trainer

 • Fast, Guaranteed Results

-• The dog trainer that offers "Free Consultations", in my opinion, has the need to drum up business or competition is so fierce that they use this as a way to get their foot in the door.
-You will most likely get very little training or information during this consult and more likely will get a lot of false or misleading information designed to push you into using their services.
-Either way, you are paying for experience and knowledge so it probably is money well spent when you pay for a consult.
+• The dog trainer that offers "Free Demonstration", in my opinion, has the need to drum up business, or the competition is so fierce that they use this as a way to get their foot in the door.
+You will most likely get very little training or information during this demo and more likely will get a lot of false or misleading information designed to push you into using their services.
+Also, the Free Demonstration often involves the use of a shock collar and usually lasts only about as long as it takes you to tell them, "no thanks", or "please leave".